IndigoProtocol/paper/README.md

     ./from-docx.sh

 This conversion process will greatly alter formatting.
-It's recommended to edit small sections at a time then commit into this repository.
+It’s recommended to edit small sections at a time then commit into this repository.
 After running `./preprocess.sh`, use git tools to view changes.
 Discard any changes that alter structure or otherwise are nonsensical.
 Manual effort